alyssaalee/IST4320Lab/README.md

 # IST4320Lab
 Python Function
-This first main1.py shows how pycharm can calculate
+This first main1.py shows how pycharm can calculate x - y.